semaphoreci/docs/docs/essentials/test-summary.md

 While developing a new feature, you can introduce unwanted performance degradation.
-If you notice that your test suite has performance problems, finding the slowest tests can help you narrow down source of the problem.
+If you notice that your test suite has performance problems, finding the slowest tests can help you narrow down the source.

-On the Tests dashboard, select the **Slowest First** option to get a list of your slowest tests.
+In the Tests dashboard, select the **Slowest First** option to get a list of your tests ordered from slowest to fastest.

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/test-summary/slowest-first.png" alt="Displaying the slowest tests first">

 ### Find skipped tests

-Skipping a test is a common strategy to isolate problematic tests in your test suite.
-This is a good short-term strategy.
-In the long term however, if the number of skipped tests accumulates, your team is risking by shipping untested features.
+Skipping a test is a common short-term strategy to isolate problematic tests in your test suite.
+In the long term, however, your team risks shipping features that have not been thoroughly tested if the number of skipped tests grows too large.

-Visiting the Tests dashboard can give you a good overview of how many tests are skipped in your test suite.
-Select View, and uncheck **Hide skipped tests**.
+Visiting the Tests dashboard can give you a good overview of how many tests are being skipped in your test suite.
+To view skipped tests, select View and uncheck **Hide skipped tests**.

 <img style="box-shadow: 0px 0px 5px #ccc" src="/essentials/img/test-summary/skipped-tests.png" alt="Displaying skipped tests">